Acccent/cosmogram/src/_posts/on-weapon-degradability-and-universal-truths.md

 ## Anyway.

-The core point of this lenghty ramble is this: **designs serve specific purposes within specific contexts**, and reducing them to binaries is counterproductive.
+The core point of this lengthy ramble is this: **designs serve specific purposes within specific contexts**, and reducing them to binaries is counterproductive.
 And we can't know what the purpose *or* the context of a system like weapon degradability even is!
 So we really ought to be welcoming of the multitude of experiences it enabled, rather than trying to identify the one good take.

 And, similarly, talking about designs through a binary lens – do they make the game better or worse – is limiting and reductive.
 These topics are so dense and so deep and so multidimensional!
 There is so much to explore!